LEQEMBI- lecanemab injection, solution LECANEMAB AUTOINJECTOR- lecanemab-irmb injection, solution

 The observed incidence of anti-drug antibodies is highly dependent on the sensitivity and specificity of the assay.
 Differences in assay methods preclude meaningful comparisons of the incidence of anti-drug antibodies in the studies described below with the incidence of anti-drug antibodies in other studies, including those of lecanemab-irmb or of other lecanemab products.

-During the 18-month treatment period in Study 1, 63/154 (40.9%) of patients treated with LEQEMBI 10 mg/kg every two weeks developed anti-lecanemab-irmb antibodies.
+During the 18-month treatment period in Study 1, 63/154 (40.9%) of patients treated with LEQEMBI 10 mg/kg every two weeks by intravenous infusion developed anti-lecanemab-irmb antibodies.
 Of these patients, neutralizing anti-lecanemab-irmb antibodies were detected in 16/63 (25.4%) patients.
 However, the assays used to measure anti-lecanemab-irmb antibodies and neutralizing antibodies are subject to interference by serum lecanemab concentrations, possibly resulting in an underestimation of the incidence of antibody formation.
 Therefore, there is insufficient information to characterize the effects of anti-lecanemab-irmb antibodies on pharmacokinetics, pharmacodynamics, safety, or effectiveness of LEQEMBI.

 • 13 NONCLINICAL TOXICOLOGY